 State Health Insurance Exchange Open Enrollment.
 Each November, you can apply for a policy without providing any medical information.
 The premium you pay will be based on your age, zip code, smoking status and household income.
 The earliest effective date is typically January 1 of the following year.
 But without a qualified exception, later effective dates are generally not available.
 Family members that are Medicare-eligible typically can not get coverage.
 Their income must also be included in the subsidy calculation.

 The “Patent Protection And Affordable Care Act” (signed into law in 2010) awards a subsidy to help reduce the amount you pay for your healthcare.
 The less money you make, the more assistance you receive.
-For example, a 35-year old single mother of two children residing in Columbus (Ohio) that earns $45,000 per year will receive approximately $7,000 per year in annual subsidies.
+For example, a 35-year old single mother of two children residing in Columbus (Ohio) that earns $55,000 per year will receive more than $8,000 per year in annual subsidies.

-Several plans are available from CareSource and Medical Mutual with a monthly rate of less than $100.
+Many plans are available with a monthly rate of less than $25.
 In most other states, multiple options are offered with low premiums.
 The four popular available plan options for Open Enrollment are Bronze, Silver, Gold and Platinum.
 The Platinum plan is the most expensive since you pay the least out of pocket money.
 Catastrophic plans are available for persons under age 30.